AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoTS()** <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/AutoTS.png" align="right" width="300" />
 <code>AutoTS()</code> is an automated time series modeling function.
 The function automatically finds the most accurate time series model from the list of models below.
-Four different variations for each model can be tested via the ModelFreq and TSClean arguments:
+All model paramters are optimally set to get the best possible performance out of each one.
+There are also four different versions for each model that can be tested and internally compared by setting <code>ModelFreq = TRUE</code> and setting <code>TSClean = TRUE</code>, resulting in four tested combinations:
   * user-specified time frequency + no historical series smoothing
   * model-based time frequency + no historical smoothing
   * user-specified time frequency + historical series smoothing